panamajake86/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM, or Document Object Model, is an object representation of the HTML elements of a webpage.

 2. What is an event?

+Any and all interactions a user has with my site.

 3. What is an event listener?

+An event listener is a function that is "fired" when an event happens.

 4. Why would we convert a NodeList into an Array?

+There are ways to use arrays and methods, that can only be used with arrays, that make having an array much more dynamic and therefore better than a NodeList.

 5. What is a component?

+A component is the building block of application development.
+It is anything that you create and push into the DOM.

 ### Git Set up